HKEOS/Ghostbusters-Testnet/README.md

 # Exit
 ```

 Run `autolaunch.sh` when the team (on Keybase) is ready to queue up and launch.
+Run `autolaunch.sh` on only one of your nodes, and manually launch the rest of them when the genesis.json file is published.

 ```console
 # Run autolaunch, answer questions prompted by script